syncfusion-content/wpf-docs/wpf/Radial-Gauge/Scales.md

 ---
 layout: post
 title: Scales| SfCircularGauge | Wpf | Syncfusion
-description: This section describes how to set scales and customize the scales in the SfCircularGauge control for Xamarin.Forms
+description: This section explains how to set scales and customize the scales for WPF in Syncfusion circular gauge control.
 platform: wpf
 control: SfCircularGauge
 documentation: ug